Blazeblitz276/Skill-Prep/README.md

 # Skill-Prep
-Preparation notes for various languages and some jey applications
+Preparation notes for various languages and tech